dagostix/glowing-waffle/index.md

 ## 0. Blog Updates
 **Next update**: Adding some photos/illustrations of the different graphs + zero-inflated models + fixed & random effects models

+**29.04** - Instead of doing the planned update, I will share new things from today's class instead and postpone my next update.
+I didn't expect to have so much new material in class today, so get ready "concepts in statistics: part 2".
+It's mostly going to be more theoretical, with code, but that's alawys really useful to remember the correct terms and the explanations behind the code.
+**->section 3 updated: descriptions of regressions**

 **23.04** - I added the full descriptions for each model, and also added a few new models that I will be describing next time.
 Also thought I'd add a thought process on how to actually choose a model, which is not always easy nor obvious.
 The questions I've written are not full-proof, but can give you a small idea of which models to consider during the analysis.
 Don't forget to always check up on the residuals to see how you're doing.
 I also thought that just good ol' copy-pasting of links might not be the best looking choice.
 So now the links have been integrated in the text to look nicer – and it does look significantly nicer.
 I added another technique of importing files with the function `file.choose()` which allows the user to directly search in their documents for the correct file.
 I've been using this in a R file that I share with a colleague at work, allowing us to simply choose the file every time instead of re-writing a path.
 A list of shortcuts for RStudio has also been added in the useful links.
 My ultimate favourite is of course the "alt" + "-" to get an automatic arrow with spaces on both sides " <- ".
 **->section 2 & 3 updated: descriptions of regression types & styling**